-These factors, coupled with a fast-paced work environment, create plenty of opportunities for restaurant workers to sustain serious — or even fatal — injury.
-To point, the Bureau of Labor Statistics (BLS) kept track of restaurant worker injury rates in a 2017 study.
+These factors and a fast-paced work environment create plenty of opportunities for restaurant workers to sustain serious or fatal injuries.
+The Bureau of Labor Statistics (BLS) kept track of restaurant worker injury rates in a 2017 study.
 Researchers found that 447 workers sustained fatal injuries within the workplace.

 According to the United States Food and Drug Administration (FDA), a restaurant is legally defined as “a facility that prepares and sells food directly to consumers for immediate consumption.”
-Because of this definition, there can be many different types of restaurant workers, including:
+Because of this definition, there can be many different types of restaurant workers.

 - Serving staff